National Child Restraint Guidelines released today

 On National Kidsafe Day, parents and carers of children are being urged to consider whether they are buckling up properly before hitting the road.

-Neuroscience Research Australia (NeuRA), in partnership with Kidsafe – The Child Accident Prevention Foundation of Australia – have launched National Guidelines for the Safe Restraint of Children Travelling in in Motor Vehicles.
+Neuroscience Research Australia (NeuRA), in partnership with Kidsafe – The Child Accident Prevention Foundation of Australia – have launched National Guidelines for the Safe Restraint of Children Travelling in Motor Vehicles.

 NeuRA and Kidsafe want to see all children as safe as possible when travelling in cars.
 Ensuring that parents receive straightforward, consistent advice from all sources is an important step in making this happen.
 These guidelines provide best practice recommendations and have been approved by the National Health and Medical Research Council (NHMRC).